openSUSE/obs-scm-bridge/README.md

  * trackingbranch=BRANCH may be used to clone the branch instead of a revision. information is taken from .gitmodules if available.

+ * buildtype=TYPE may be used to limit asset types, the default is to download all.
+                  Possible values are spec, dsc, fedpkg or golang.
+                  (Parameter can be used multiple times)

 Special directives for entire projects
 ======================================